 She and her wife, Julie Childers, recently celebrated their 12-year wedding anniversary and have an adorable 10-year old son, Noah.
 They are thrilled to be back in Boston where wearing Red Sox hats is the norm!

-Angel Alvarez-Mapp is the owner and CEO of Hello Mazel, headquartered in San Francisco.
-Before taking over Hello Mazel, Angel served as executive director of Congregation Beth Sholom.
+Angel Alvarez-Mapp is the Program Manager for Jews of Color Field Building Initiative.
+Before becoming the program manager, Angel served as executive director of Congregation Beth Sholom.
 Angel is a seasoned nonprofit professional with extensive experience in the development of comprehensive strategic plans, capital campaigns, and communication/marketing plans.
-He has provided strong leadership and strategic direction to organizations for more than 10 years.
+He has provided strong leadership and strategic direction to organizations for more than ten years.

 Amy Born has worked in the field of organizational psychology and organizational development for the past 15 years.
 She currently serves at Senior Strategist at Leading Edge and is affiliated with two consulting firms, one focuses on the corporate and government sectors and the other focuses on leadership in public education.
 In the past Amy was the Director of Talent Acquisition and Development for City Year Headquarters, a consultant in the Leadership and Talent practice at Hay Group (now Korn Ferry Hay Group), and she started her career as a fellow at Hillel International.
 She has served on the boards of Hillel International and Joshua Venture Group.

 Amy has a Master’s Degree in Social and Organizational Psychology from Columbia University and a Bachelor’s Degree in Anthropology and Theatre from Washington University in St. Louis.
 She is a certified yoga instructor, loves riding her bike and playing tennis, and lives in Brooklyn with her husband and two small children.